 1. The Multidimensional Portfolio

 A product portfolio can undoubtedly be viewed and assessed in multiple dimensions.
-The customer dimension reflects the type of customers, such as Enterprise, SMB, or domestic, EU, LATAM, etc. Additionally, the customer dimension often relates to the terms like Solutions, Use Cases, for seemly the same product.
+The customer dimension reflects the type of customers, such as enterprise, SMB, or domestic, EU, LATAM, etc. Additionally, the customer dimension often relates to terms like solutions and use cases for seemly the same product.
 The objective dimension reflects the type of goals the product portfolio desires to achieve, for example, growing new customers, retaining existing customers, innovation, etc.

 2. Three Operating Horizons

 Subsequently, every organization has long-term, mid-term, and near-term focuses and activities, corresponding to the levels of operations.
-Thus, the focus of a higher-level provides the guideline for alignment to the next level.
-The operating rhythm, such as annual-planning, quarterly-planning, and sprint-planning, ensue.
+Thus, the focus found at a higher level provides the guideline for alignment to the next level down.
+The operating rhythm, such as annual planning, quarterly planning or quarterly alignment, and sprint planning, ensue.

 This allows the organization to be responsive while still rowing in the same direction.